Axstr0n/farmbotsim/README.md

 - `config.json` - Configuration file for scene/layout.
 - `env.py` - Contains main class for simulation.
 - `main.py` - Runs the simulation.
+- `performance_matrix.py` - Runs simulations with different parameters
+- `performance_matrix.txt` - Stores simulated results from performance_matrix.py

-`.gitignore` - Ignores virtual environment, compiled python files.
+`.gitignore` - Ignores virtual environment, compiled python files, ...

 `README.md` - This file, which contains documentation and instructions for setting up and using the simulation.